What kind of packaging do consumers want? The EKObarometer report identifies the key features

 Why do we need a deposit system?
 Minimum levels of separate collection of packaging

 One of the main objectives of introducing a bail system in Poland is to achieving very high collection targets for packaging of beverages and the waste generated from these packages.
-According to experts, their achievement would not have been possible without the bail system.
+According to experts, their achievement would not have been possible without deposit system.
 Its introduction was therefore a necessity, not an option.

 The minimum levels of separate collection of packaging and packaging waste are set out in Annex 1a to the amended Act of 13 June 2013 on Packaging and Packaging Waste Management and amount to: